Options

 How to update the overset connectivity after mesh warping.

-: The overset connectivity is not updated after initialization.
-This is the cheapest option to use when the entire overset mesh is warped together, such as with USMesh in IDWarp.fast
+• frozen: The overset connectivity is not updated after initialization.
+This is the cheapest option to use when the entire overset mesh is warped together, such as with USMesh in IDWarp.

-: The overset connectivity is recomputed from stratch.
+• full: The overset connectivity is recomputed from stratch.
 This is usually only used when the component meshes are warped independently, such as with MultiUSMesh in IDWarp.
+The hole cutting is likely to fail if there are large design changes.
+Even if the hole cutting works, the aerodynamic derivatives will be inaccurate because the hole cutting routines are not differentiated.

 The maximum number of refinement loop iterations used in the implicit hole cutting method.